Alaska47/RC3CTF-2016-Writeups/forensics/500-Get-Schwifty/README.md

 ![lastpass.png](https://raw.githubusercontent.com/Alaska47/RC3CTF-2016-Writeups/master/forensics/500-Get-Schwifty/lastpass.png)

 Now that I had the TrueCrypt container password `VNBLnVqeqpBWnnr8bdR7iLehx`, all I needed to do was open the TrueCrypt container.
-Looking at the zip file and extracting it, I found `supersecret.docx`.
-I suspected that was the TrueCrypt container and I realized my suspicions were right after I ran TCHunt on the zip file, revealing that supersecret.docx was indeed a TrueCrypt container.
+Looking at the rar file and extracting it, I found `supersecret.docx`.
+I suspected that was the TrueCrypt container and I realized my suspicions were right after I ran TCHunt on the rar file, revealing that supersecret.docx was indeed a TrueCrypt container.
 All that is left to do was to mount the TrueCrypt container.
 The flag is shown in the image below (NOTE: you don't need to enter anything for the keyfile).

 ![flag.png](https://raw.githubusercontent.com/Alaska47/RC3CTF-2016-Writeups/master/forensics/500-Get-Schwifty/flag.png)